risingwavelabs/rfcs/rfcs/0078-iceberg-sink-decouple-checkpoint.md

 The content of `SerializedFileWriter` can be found [here](https://docs.rs/parquet/latest/src/parquet/file/writer.rs.html#128-140), essentially it's row group metadata and some statistics information.
 We need to fork and maintain `parquet` to extract them.

 The states in sink executor are essentially maps from `(executor id, partition value)` to `filename list`.
 When handling scaling in/out of actors, we should do a commit to iceberg table.
 There are other possible solutions to better handle it, but given that this doesn't happen frequently, I think it's acceptable without introducing too much complexity.
+After we decouple sink with mv using log store, it's no longer easy to maintain state table for sink executors, so we need to submit these states coordinator in every checkpoint and store them in metastore.
+The worst case of number of state entries is: $ executor\_num * partition\_num\_of\_iceberg * 5 $.

-As with how to append to parquet file after closing, we take different approaches for different file systems.
-If the file system supports `append` operation, it would be quite easy for our implementation.
-For s3, we are supposed to use [multipart upload](https://docs.aws.amazon.com/AmazonS3/latest/userguide/mpuoverview.html) to simulate this process.
+As with how to append to parquet file after closing, we need to rely on [multipart upload](https://docs.aws.amazon.com/AmazonS3/latest/userguide/mpuoverview.html), e.g. we concat different row groups to one parquet when doing actual committing.
+This is supported in almost all systems, even in hdfs 3, but not available hdfs 2.

 Pros of this approach: